ncatlab/nlab-content/pages/1543.md

 where on the left we have the [[groupoid]] of [[cocycles]] with coefficients in the internal [[delooping]] $\mathbf{B}G$ of the [[group object in an (infinity,1)-category|group object]] $G$: the [[moduli stack]] of $G$-principal bundles.

-In this context, all of the non-natural aspects of the traditonal theory of principal bundles disappear, for instance
+In this context, all of the non-natural aspects of the traditional theory of principal bundles disappear, for instance

 * _every_ $G$-principal bundle is locally trivial in a $(2,1)$-topos $\mathbf{H}$;